More tips to help you save money

 Part of financial success is to also focus on generating more income.
-I’m not talking about get rich quick schemes.
+I’m not talking about getting rich quick schemes.
 Rather, I prefer to talk about the good old-fashioned approach to making more money – hard work and education.
-Maybe this means figuring out what it takes to get promoted or getting a part time job or starting a home based business or getting more education.
+Maybe this means figuring out what it takes to get promoted or getting a part-time job or starting a home-based business or getting more education.
 There is no question that there is a correlation between wealth and income.
 The more money you make, the easier it may be to save.

 My two cents